hack4impact/logger/README.md

 const logger = new Logger(outputFile);

-// Log "Hello" (DOES NOT append to the output file) logger.log("Hello");
+// Log "Hello" an append a created Log object (w/ message, timestamp, index) to the output file logger.log("Hello");

-// Log "Hello" and append the created Log object (w/ message, timestamp, index) to the output file logger.log("Hello", { writeToFile: true });
+// Log "Hello" and don't append the Log object to the output file logger.log("Hello", { writeToFile: false });

-// Log "WARNING!" using console.warn and don't append to the output file logger.warn("WARNING!");
+// Log "WARNING!" using console.warn and append to the output file logger.warn("WARNING!");
-// ↑ Can also use logger.log("WARNING!", { type: warn })
+// ↑ Can also use logger.log("WARNING!", { type: "warn" })

-// Log "ERROR!" using console.error and append the created Log object to the output file logger.error("ERROR!", { writeToFile: true });
+// Log "ERROR!" using console.error and append the created Log object (w/ extra as well) to the output file logger.error("ERROR!", { extra: "Not logged but written to file" });

 // Log a success message using the static method 'success' Logger.success("It works!");